SotaYoshida/IMSRGNet/README.md

 ## Author's environment:

 I cut a branch of NuclearToolkit.jl [IMSRG-Net-v0](https://github.com/SotaYoshida/NuclearToolkit.jl/tree/IMSRG-Net-v0) to reproduce the results.
-Note that one cannot *exactly* reproduce PyTorch results with different environment.
+Note that one may not get *exactly the same* PyTorch results with different environment.
 See [Discussions](https://discuss.pytorch.org/t/reproducibility-over-different-machines/63047/13).
-The following info is just for your reference.

 - OS: Ubuntu 20.04.6LTS
 - CPU: i9-10940X